 Planning Sexual Activity

-Sexual Practices.
-There’s no evidence that any particular sexual positions, or resting after sex, help increase the chances for pregnancy.
-There’s also no evidence that whether or not a woman achieves orgasm affects the likelihood of her becoming pregnant.
-Couples should be aware that water-based sexual lubricants (Astroglide, KY Jelly, saliva) can damage sperm’s ability to swim and should not be used.
-For lubrication, try mineral oil, canola oil, or commercially available “fertility friendly” products such as Pre-Seed, which do not harm sperm.
+Sexual Practices:There is no evidence that any particular sexual positions, or resting after sex, help increase the chances for pregnancy.
+There is also no evidence that whether or not a woman achieves orgasm affects the likelihood of her becoming pregnant.
+Couples should be aware that water-based sexual lubricants (Astroglide, KY Jelly, saliva) can damage sperm's ability to swim and should not be used.
+For lubrication, try mineral oil, canola oil, or commercially available "fertility friendly" products such as Pre-Seed, which do not harm sperm.

 Everyone should eat a healthy diet rich in fresh fruits, vegetables, and whole grains.
 Replace animal fats with monounsaturated oils, such as olive oil.
 Certain specific nutrients and vitamins have been studied for their effects on male infertility and sperm health.
 They include antioxidant vitamins (vitamin C, vitamin E) and the dietary supplements L-carnitine and L-acetylcarnitine.
 To date, there is no conclusive evidence that they are effective.

 - Control any chronic medical conditions you may have such as high blood pressure and diabetes.

 - Overweight men should try to reduce their weight as obesity may be associated with infertility.